Tencent/Hippy/README.md

 6. Connect Android phone with USB cable and make sure USB debugging mode is enabled(Run `adb devices` on the computer terminal to check cellphone connection status).
 7. Open the project with Android Studio, run and install the apk.

+> If `Step 4` throw error, you can `cd` to `examples` hippy-react-demo or hippy-vue-demo, and run `npm install --legacy-peer-deps` to install demo dependencies first.
+>
 > If you encounter the issue of `No toolchains found in the NDK toolchains folder for ABI with prefix: mips64el-linux-android`, here is the [solution](https://github.com/google/filament/issues/15#issuecomment-415423557).

 ### Debug the js demo